 Identify and Eliminate Your Weaknesses “Race your strengths and eliminate your weaknesses” is the motto that I say to all of my clients because as humans, we spe

 I hope you enjoyed my last post on ice tire studding!
 The season in my neck of the woods has been a bit short this year and I may be getting back to the dirt sooner rather than later.
 Nonetheless, Part II, which covers mounting ice tires is now up on my blog.
 You can view it here: Ice tire mounting.

 In today's post I'm going to shift focus back to the engine and talk a little about valve technology.
 Valve technology and manufacturing techniques have changed substantially from the earlier d

 His eyes came alive as he scooted over next to me to show me a video on his phone.
 The broken screen made it a bit hard to see, but as the video played, I realized the deep rooted passion that Gabriel has for motorcycles.

+WATCH THE OFFICIAL TOUR VIDEO!!!
 It was a short video of Gabriel straddling his KTM 2 stroke, his two year old boy in front with arms stretched out as far as they could go, gripping the throttle.
 With each twist of the grip, the motor wound up to a speaker blowing volume

 A few years back, I heard about a trail that went from an obscure little draw in the Sacred Valley of the Incas to a place called Lares.
 If you have ever been to either one of these places, you would know that the description is quite vague.
 That is how things work here in Peru.
 In fact, asking for directions is like using a wagging tail on an excited dog to determine your future.